LoneSalmon/Active-Directory/README.md

 <h3>🛠️ Installing & Configuring Routing & Remote Access Services (RRAS) 🛠️</h3>

-- Now that we're done with the prerequisites, let's dive into creating the actual RRAS Server on our Windows Server Machine.  <br>
+- Now that we're done with the prerequisites let's dive into creating the actual RRAS Server on our Windows Server Machine.  <br>
 - We will begin by going to Manage > Selecting "Add Roles and Features".  <br>
 - Select "Role-based or feature-based installation".  <br>
 - Select our SRV1 from the server pool like we did with our DCs.  <br>